Tips Prisoners Can Use to Enhance Chances at Executive Clemency

 - STOP WAITING – Some prisoners are waiting to hear whether they are going to win that lottery ticket home.
 If you are not actively doing something to enhance your chances of winning the lottery, you may be waiting a long time.
 Sorry if this sounds harsh, but you have to want this more than the air you breath – your LIFE is at stake.
 There is nothing in prison that is more important than your freedom – no tv show, hobby, book, or card game is more important than going home.
 Once you file your petition, do not sit back and wait for a response.
 Now is the time to write letters, garner support and prove how much you want your freedom.

 - GET INVOLVED – Turn your cell into a “war room” or “ground zero.”
 Put a calendar on the wall (if you can) or keep one to write in.
 Every day, there should be entries of people you’ve written or asked to write a letter supporting your clemency.
 I realize that by this time, family and friends may be tired of writing letters, but now is not the time to give up.
-Every time a staffer at the Pardon Office has to return to your file – it will bring their attention to YOUR case out of ten thousand applications which is a GOOD THING.
+Every time a staffer at the Pardon Office (or the White House) has to return to your file it will bring their attention to YOUR case out of ten thousand applications which is a GOOD THING.
 They are looking for strong cases and the more attention YOUR file gets, by way of support, the stronger it gets, but it also doesn’t get forgotten in the shuffle.
-If possible, we will help those who don’t have outside connections, but for now, focus heavily on your family members, including cousins, uncles, aunts, step-children, in-laws, etc. Send them our “Dos and Don’t’s” and “Tips” or appoint someone in your family who is the lead person that we can send that info to by email, so they can share with others via email.
+Focus heavily on your family members, including cousins, uncles, aunts, step-children, in-laws, etc. Send them our “Dos and Don’t’s” and “Tips” or appoint someone in your family who is the lead person that we can send that info to by email, so they can share with others via email.